Let’s face it, no one likes thinking about his or her own mortality. But making a Will is one of the most important things you will ever do..

 - You can choose who will be the executor/s of your Will and will wind up the affairs of your estate.
 This will include notifying your bank and other establishments of your death, paying bills, canceling credit cards and accounts etc. This is an extremely important role and you should appoint someone (who may or may not be a member of your family) who can manage these tasks.

-- Without a Will, the court will share your assets in the standard legal way, which may mean that your estate goes to someone you did not intend.
+- Without a Will, the court will share your assets in the standard legal way (see our overview of laws of Intestacy here), which may mean that your estate goes to someone you did not intend.
 A Will allows you to disinherit individuals and specify exactly how you would like assets to be distributed.

 Here at Cozens-Hardy we have a hugely experienced and friendly team of solicitors who can guide you through the process of making a Will as well as advise on other critically important issues for you and your family, such as: